akhil-reddy/beads/README.md

 ## License

-The Beads framework is licensed under GPL 3.0, as found in the LICENSE file.
+The Beads framework is licensed under ARUL 1.0, as found in the LICENSE file.

 ## Navigation